BuenosCodes/etitango-front/eti-starterPack.md

-# Fisrt install NPM environment:
+# First install NPM environment:

-1. Verfify if NPM is already installed, if not, intall ir with:
+1. Verify if NPM is already installed, if not, intall ir with:
    `$ sudo apt install npm`
 2. Clone the repository into your desiderd path:
    ` $ git clone git@github.com:BuenosCodes/etitango-front.git`